 Edward Burne-Jones' vision had a wide influence.
-Matthew Sturgis looks at the genesis of the artist who became a star of the Esthetic Movement
+Matthew Sturgis looks at the genesis of the artist who became a star of the Aesthetic Movement

 On the evening of 7 May 1877, New Bond Street was thronging with the fashionable, the wealthy, the informed and the curious.
 The Prince and Princess of Wales were expected.
 The undergraduate Oscar Wilde was there in a coat tailored to look like a cello.
 It was the gala opening of the Grosvenor Gallery – a daring new artistic venture that would alter the cultural landscape of the capital forever.

 Set up as an independent rival to the staid Royal Academy by the wealthy Sir Coutts Lindsay and his wife, Blanche, it was to be a new sort of exhibition space: tasteful and informal, with the artworks given due space and shown among fine pieces of furniture.
 It was less a gallery than a Temple of Art.
 And the art in the temple was – by the standards of Britain in the 1870s – to be most daring.
 There were works by the radical 'impressionist' James McNeill Whistler, by William Holman Hunt and John Everett Millais, by the idealising G.F.
 Watts and the classicising Frederic Leighton.